 Before you spend hundreds on new storage heaters, however, you should note that Economy 7 won’t be around forever.
 The UK’s coal power plants will all be closed down by 2020, and the reason for cheap night rates will no longer exist.
 Running storage heaters without Economy 7 would be very expensive indeed.

 Installing storage heaters

 Need new storage heaters?
 We have scoured the country for the best tradespeople, so that we can make sure we only recommend those we really trust.
-You can find one of these tradespeople on our easy to use local installer map.

-Alternatively, if you would like us to find you a local installer for storage heaters, just fill in the form below and we will be in touch shortly!
+If you would like us to find you a local installer for storage heaters, just fill in the form below and we will be in touch shortly!